 Typical looking spike camp

-For those hunts conducted out of our David River Base Camp, hunters will stay in cabins with a plywood bunk and heater.
-Breakfast and dinner will be provided by our Camp Cook.
+For those hunts conducted out of our David River Base Camp, hunters will stay in cabins with a padded bunk and heater.
+Breakfast and dinner will be provided by our Camp Cook, lunches are normally taken with us and eaten in the field.
 4 wheelers are used to access the hunting areas close to camp where caribou live and move through.
 From there, you will be on foot in a traditional spot and stalk hunt.

 Barren Ground Caribou Hunts Gallery